What should I NOT do when training my dog

 If you want to train your dog on your own, make sure you do your research first and prepare well.
 That way you can avoid any potential behavioral problems in the future.
 Plus, you won’t have to retrain your dog again after a year or two.
 Teaching your pooch how to act correctly right from the start is by far the easiest way to train.
 Remember that it will take much longer to try to correct your dog’s bad behavior that you have allowed to continue for a substantial period of time.

 Want the most fun way to reward your dog after training?
 Spoil them with a BarkBox!
 Every month BarkBox delivers 2 original toys, designed in-house, 2 full bags of all-natural treats, and a chew.
-Our treats are made in the USA and Canada, and our recipes never contain any wheat, soy, or corn.
-Because we want #BarkBoxDay to be incredible for pups AND their parents, every box is wrapped in a fun surprise theme that changes monthly.
-Sign up here and receive a free extra toy every month. <– This deal is worth up to $108 in value if you sign up for a 12-month subscription! 🙂
+Sign up here and receive a free extra toy every month. <– This deal is worth up to $120 in value if you sign up for a 12-month subscription! 🙂